bobaseb/energetically-coherent-computation/index.md

 - neural organization of
 - patterns of bodily awareness

+Soteriological dimension
+- cure and salvation integration
+- existential meaning in healing
+- practical effectiveness of
+- resistance to reduction

 Spatial boundaries
 - of conscious integration
 - of neural light cones